evjan/stripetime/README.md

 Todo
 --
-- add Making posture and dealing with grips in closed guard
 - add Recovery from over under
+- add Toreando pass with shoulder pressure
 - add Submissions from closed guard
-- add Toreando pass with shoulder pressure
 - Not responsive
 - Doesn't work in FF